 Sweet Potato Dumplings are delicious and so easy to make!
 These dumplings are similar to my Apple Dumplings and they sure are good.

 I’ve always loved sweet potatoes.
-Because it is, well, sweet.
-You can fry it, bake it, casserole it or souffle it.
+Because sweet potatoes are, well, sweet.
+You can fry them, bake them, casserole them, or soufflé them.
 Sweet potato fries?
 I’m all in!

 It was Sweet Potato Dumplings and they smelled amazing.
 I instantly fell in love with the aroma.
 The thought, very briefly, crossed my mind as to whether one dumpling would be missed.
 Hey, it was almost lunchtime and I was hungry.
 I just said no.

 The private investigator in me found out that Diane, the mom to my son-in-law, had made the dumplings, so I had to get the recipe.

 She promptly brought it to me at our next church service, all written out on a cute little recipe card.
 So today’s shout-out goes to Diane.
 Yum-O and thanks a billion!

 I made these on Thanksgiving as a side dish instead of my usual sweet potato casserole.
 They were a tremendous hit.
 Thanks again, Diane!

 - crescent rolls

 - sweet potatoes